Argumentation Solvers

 a10 a9

-To calculate all preferred extensions of this network, invoke plato as follows (linux version assumed):
+To calculate all preferred extensions of this framework, invoke plato as follows (linux version assumed):

 ./plato -f f6.2.tgf -fo tgf -p EE-PR